We are delighted to welcome you backBook your tickets now, for a day out 1,400 years in the making. Kids Go Free until 31 October 2021 (T&Cs apply).

 Do I need to book a ticket to visit?

-As part of the booking process, you will also have the option to opt-in to receive Cathedral updates and marketing messages if you wish.
+As part of our online booking process, you will also have the option to opt-in to receive Cathedral updates and marketing messages if you wish.

 Will I need to choose when I want to visit the Cathedral and Precincts?